The distribution of $\gcd(n,\phi(n))$: Introduction

 In this paper, we consider the more general sums

+where $g$ is a multiplicative function.
 One could consider a variety of arithmetic functions $g$ in the sum above.
-For our purposes, we restrict our attention to $g$ being a multiplicative function such that $\abs{g(n)} \leq 1$ for all $n$.
+For clarity of presentation, we restrict our attention to bounded $g$.
 This is a fairly natural class of arithmetic functions that already allows us to give some interesting applications.
 Letting $f(n) = \sum_{d\mid n} g(d)$, we have

 Our main theorem, Theorem \ref{thm:Main}, furnishes an asymptotic for the sum $S_g$.
-When $f$ (or, equivalently, $g$) has sufficient regularity over the primes, we can obtain an asymptotic expansion of $S_g(x)$ with a level of precision analogous to \eqref{eq:PollackPoincare}.
+When $f$ (or, equivalently, $g$) is suitably regular over primes, we obtain an asymptotic expansion of $S_g(x)$ with a level of precision comparable to \eqref{eq:PollackPoincare}.
+By ``suitably regular'', we mean that we can evaluate the partial sums $\sum_{p\leq x} g(p)p^{-1}$ with a level of precision akin to the Prime Number Theorem.
+For all the specific $g$ we consider, $g$ will be essentially constant on primes in the sense that the following estimate holds: there are constants $x_0,C_1,C_2$ such that for any $A > 0$ and all $x > x_0$, we have

-Note that if $f$ is a multiplicative function with $f(n) \in [0,1]$ for all $n$, then by M\"{o}bius inversion, $\abs{g(n)} \leq 1$.
-In particular, Theorem \ref{thm:Main} allows us to obtain information about the distribution of $(n,\phi(n))$ in any set $\colb$ whose indicator function is multiplicative.
-Examples of such sets include \begin{itemize} \item sums of two squares (counted with or without multiplicity of representations) \item $r$th powers (e.g. squares, cubes, etc.) \item $r$-free numbers (e.g. squarefree or cubefree integers) \item smooth numbers (i.e. integers free of large prime factors) \item rough numbers (i.e. integers free of small prime factors) \end{itemize} If we instead take $g$ itself to be the indicator function of a set $\colb$ such that $g$ is multiplicative, we obtain information about the distribution of the divisors of $(n,\phi(n))$ that belong to $\colb$.
-In particular, if $\colb = \N$ (i.e. $g(n) = 1$), then we are able to calculate the average order of the divisor function $\tau$ over $(n,\phi(n))$ (in fact, this was the original motivation for the present work).
+Note that if $f$ is multiplicative with $f(n) \in [0,1]$ for all $n$, then by M\"{o}bius inversion, $\abs{g(n)} \leq 1$.
+In particular, Theorem \ref{thm:Main} allows us to obtain information about the distribution of $(n,\phi(n))$ in any set $\calb$ whose indicator function is multiplicative.
+Examples of such sets include \begin{itemize} \item sums of two squares (counted without multiplicity of representations) \item $r$th powers (e.g. squares, cubes, etc.) \item $r$-free numbers (e.g. squarefree or cubefree integers) \item smooth numbers (i.e. integers free of large prime factors) \item rough numbers (i.e. integers free of small prime factors) \end{itemize} If we instead take $g$ itself to be the indicator function of a set $\calb$ such that $g$ is multiplicative, we obtain information about the distribution of the divisors of $(n,\phi(n))$ that belong to $\calb$.
+In particular, if $\calb = \N$ (i.e. $g(n) = 1$), then we are able to calculate the average order of the divisor function $\tau$ over $(n,\phi(n))$ (in fact, this was the original motivation for the present work).
+In Section \ref{sec:PrimeSums}, we give a variety of applications of Theorem \ref{thm:Main}.\\